multitel-ai/urban-sound-tagging/README.md

 python training_system1 --gpu 1 --seed 1
 ~~~

 You can add `--cleaning_strat Relabeled --relabeled_name INSERT_CSV_HERE` to train on a specific relabeled dataset.
-See below for relabelling.
+See below for relabeling.
 The pretrained TALNet on Audioset can be found at http://islpc21.is.cs.cmu.edu/yunwang/git/cmu-thesis/model/TALNet.pt.

-## Relabelling
+## Relabeling

 Once system3 has been trained a first time, we can use it to relabel everything.